Hydrodynamic Ratchet for Tracer Transport in a Soft Microchannel: A Detailed Analysis: Abstract

 \section{Abstract}

-Understanding surface-driven transport is of paramount importance from the perspective of biological applications and the synthesis of microfluidic devices.
-In this work, we develop an analysis of a local inversion symmetry broken fluid flow model through an undulating microchannel.
-Surface undulations of a few tens of Hertz in a soft microchannel keep the fluid flow in a low Reynolds number regime, allowing the advantage of a perturbation analysis of fluid flow.
-Using this, we develop a detailed analysis of the relationship between the fluid velocity and surface undulations, which is crucial for the subsequent numerical analysis of tracer motion.
-We used this information to study the dynamics of a tracer particle in the velocity field of an undulating microchannel.
-We show that the tracer particle can undergo ratcheting (which we call the hydrodynamics ratchet effect) in very specific, physically meaningful circumstances.
-We observe a ratcheting velocity of $\sim 0.15 \;\mu$m/sec for a micrometre-sized particle at room temperature in water when the undulations wavelength is of the order of 1 $\mu$m.
+Understanding surface-driven transport is crucial for biological applications and the development of microfluidic devices.
+In this work, we analyze a local-inversion-symmetry-broken fluid flow model in an undulating microchannel.
+Surface undulations at a few tens of Hertz in a soft microchannel keep the fluid flow in a low-Reynolds-number regime, enabling the use of a perturbation analysis.
+Using this, we develop a detailed analysis of the relationship between fluid velocity and tracer particle dynamics, which is crucial for subsequent numerical analysis that shows ratcheting.
+We show that the tracer particle can undergo ratcheting (which we call hydrodynamic ratcheting) under very specific, physically meaningful conditions.
+We observe a ratcheting velocity of $\sim 0.15~\mathrm{\mu m/sec}$ for a micrometer-sized particle at room temperature in water when the wavelength of the undulations is of the order of $1~\mathrm{\mu m}$.